-Record: Ensure that potential conflicts are formally disclosed to maintain transparency.
-For example, an associate indicates n their annual conflict of interest disclosure form that their spouse also works at the Company but in a different division and there is no reporting relationship.
-Simply disclosing this fact is sufficient and no additional resolution steps are required.
+Record: Confirm that potential conflicts are formally disclosed to maintain transparency.
+For example, an associate indicates in their annual conflict of interest disclosure form that their spouse also works at the company but in a different division and there is no reporting relationship.
+Leaders are required to review the disclosure and provide rationale for confirming a conflict either does not exist or was effectively resolved.

-Restrict: And effectively separate associates from certain parts of an activity/process to avoid a conflict.
+Restrict: Effectively separate associates from certain parts of an activity/ process to avoid a conflict.
 For example, if an associate has a relationship with a supplier, the associate may not make or participate in any business decisions with respect to that supplier, or potential supplier.

-Remove: An associate from duties/ responsibilities related to the conflict.
-Examples include transferring the associate to another project or to another area of the Company.
+Remove: Actually remove an associate from duties/ responsibilities related to the conflict.
+Examples include transferring the associate to another project or to another area of the company.